 Cat & Dog Vaccinations in Lake City, FL

-Cat and dog vaccinations are hugely important for their long-term health.
+Cat and dog vaccinations are very important for the long-term health of your pet.
 Vaccines protect them against common, dangerous diseases that can take a serious toll on their health.
 At Lake City Animal Hospital, we follow guidelines set by the American Animal Hospital Association and the American Association of Feline Practitioners to minimize the risk of over-vaccination and maximize protection.
 Our veterinarian will design a personal vaccination protocol for every patient to meet their unique needs.
 Call us at (386) 755-0236 to schedule an appointment today.

 Vaccination Timeline for Dogs & Cats

 Puppies and kittens will start a vaccination series during their first year of life to build up their immunity.
 Following their first year, adult dogs and cats will need routine vaccination booster in order to maintain immunity.
 Most vaccines are annual, yet some are triennial and others still are needed semiannually.
-Your veterinarian will discuss the proper vaccination schedule for your pet to suit their unique needs and reduce the risk of over-vaccination.
+At our Lake City, FL animal hospital, our veterinarian will discuss the proper vaccination schedule for your pet to suit their unique needs and reduce the risk of over-vaccination.